Home/Articles

 For some people, this structure is exactly what they need.
 The ritual creates a container.
 The lineage provides depth and accountability.
 The terminology gives a map for experiences that can feel overwhelming without one.

 Where it sometimes falls short is in the transition from workshop to life.
-A three-hour practice that opens your heart at a retreat is beautiful — but if you can't access that opening when you're exhausted and your kid just went to bed, the transformation doesn't stick.
+A three-hour practice that opens your heart at a retreat is beautiful.
+But if you can't access that opening when you're exhausted and your kid just went to bed, the transformation doesn't stick.

 Which Approach Is Right for You?